 Many trading strategies rely on technical analysis to work.
+You cannot simply learn how to trade USD JPY or invest on Apple shares and expect guaranteed profits without using technical analysis because your trading decisions need to be based on factual information and not just your gut feel.
 However, there are also those strategies that make use of fundamental analysis.
 Markets consider swing trading as one of those fundamental-reliant strategies.

 What is Swing Trading?